-Professional Typist Professions Video: Career Options in Typing

-A - Professional Typist Professions Video: Career Options in Typing Related Articles
+Professional Typist Professions Video: Career Options in Typing Related Articles

-Typing, or keyboarding, is a necessary skill to use a personal computer (PC).
-Basic and advanced courses in typing are available, as well as...
+Typing, or keyboarding, is a fundamental computer skill and a requirement for many jobs.
+Basic and advanced courses in computer...

 Learn about the education and preparation needed to become a typing instructor.
 Get a quick view of the requirements as well as details...